truggeri/oauth-debugger/README.md

 # oauth-debugger

-An app for debugging oauth code, a mock SP
+An app for debugging oauth code, a mock Service Api